KyawYeThu-11/CS50W/README.md

 # CS50's Web Programming with Python and Javascript

-This repository contains 6 branches (excluding this _master_ branch), each of which represents a problem set of the course, [_CS50's Web Programming with Python and Javascript_](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript).
+This repository contains 6 directories, each of which represents a problem set of the course, [_CS50's Web Programming with Python and Javascript_](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript).

 - Week 0 (HTML, CSS) - Search
 - Week 1 (Git)